Contrasting Super League Gaming (SLGG) and The Competition

-Super League Gaming (NASDAQ:SLGG – Get Rating) is one of 35 public companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
-We will compare Super League Gaming to related businesses based on the strength of its valuation, risk, earnings, institutional ownership, analyst recommendations, dividends and profitability.
+Super League Gaming (NASDAQ:SLGG – Get Rating) is one of 35 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its peers?
+We will compare Super League Gaming to related companies based on the strength of its valuation, institutional ownership, analyst recommendations, risk, earnings, dividends and profitability.

-This table compares Super League Gaming and its competitors top-line revenue, earnings per share and valuation.
+This table compares Super League Gaming and its peers’ net margins, return on equity and return on assets.

 |Super League Gaming